 How Much Will It Hurt?

-- Your child will be monitored while he recovers from the anesthesia.
+- Your child will be monitored while recovering from the anesthesia.

-- The nurse will give pain medications as needed.
+- Your child will be given pain medications as needed.

-- Give medications to treat pain and prevent infection as directed.
+- Give medications as directed to treat pain and prevent infection.

 - Minor bleeding is normal.
-Care for the incisions as directed by the doctor.
+Care for the incisions as directed.

 - Engage in gentle play.
 Avoid tiring activities for a few weeks.
-Your child should avoid sitting on or riding a bicycle for about a week after the surgery.
+Sitting on or riding a bicycle should be avoided for about a week after the surgery.

 - Monitor your child for signs of pain.
-These may include irritability, trouble moving, sweating, or pale skin.
+Examples include fussiness, trouble moving, sweating, and pale skin.

 Call Your Child’s Doctor